ci-graduates-22-fall/content/README.md

 # content
-The main repository of the content that holds news and accounts
+The main repository of the content-micro frontend that holds accounts, cards and payments.